Chemicals in Laundry Detergents

 Alphabetical List of Common Laundry Detergent Ingredients

 Acrylic acid homopolymer – Also known as polyacrylic acid or Carbomer, this alkali salt is used as a dispersing agent in detergents, paint, and nail polishes.
-It keeps liquid combinations together (think of an emulsified oil and water mixture, such as mayonnaise or salad dressing) and allows for even concentrations of ingredients throughout the liquid.
+It keeps liquid combinations together (think of an emulsified oil and water mixture, such as mayonnaise or salad dressing) and allows for ingredients to be evenly concentrated throughout the liquid.

 Alkyl ethoxy sulfate – A common anionic surfactant (see below) used in shampoo, liquid soap, dishwashing detergent and laundry detergent.
 AES helps remove dirt and oil from fabrics (or dishes or your hair and skin) and create suds.